-Why do Thai people want to float a krathong?
+Why do Thai people want to float a Krathong?
 There are many stories regarding how the festival originated.
-One of the versions is that Thai people have long been closely involved with rivers for ages as Thailand is an agriculture based country.
+One of the versions is that Thai people have long been closely involved with rivers for ages as Thailand is an agriculture-based country.
 This means rivers are like their own blood veins.
-And to show respect to the river, basically the goddess of the river called Pra Mae Khongkha, Thai people decided to make a Krathong to worship and ask for forgiveness.
+And to show respect to the river, basically the goddess of the river called Pra Mae Khongkha, the Thai people decided to make a Krathong worship and ask for forgiveness.
 The Thais now also see it as a time to wave goodbye to misfortune, wash away sins of the past year, and make wishes for the coming year.

 Hence the following dates are not confirmed dates.
 They are the full moon days on which the festival is based.

 Loy Krathong is celebrated all over Thailand.
 You can go and enjoy the festival almost everywhere in the country where it has water.
-However, there are certain places which hold the festival in a much bigger scale.
-And our recommendations are Sukhothai, Chiang Mai, and Bankok.
+However, there are certain places that hold the festival on a much bigger scale.
+And our recommendations are Sukhothai, Chiang Mai, and Bangkok.

-Located in the central of Thailand, Sukhothai is believed to be the birthplace of Loy Krathong, and is still one of the best places to experience the joyous festival.
+Located in central of Thailand, Sukhothai is believed to be the birthplace of Loy Krathong and is still one of the best places to experience the joyous festival.
 Loy Krathong in Sukhothai is celebrated for five days.
-In addition to magical floating lights, there are beauty contest, parades, folk music performances and light and sound shows.
+In addition to magical floating lights, there are beauty contests, parades, folk music performances, and light and sound shows.
 Nearly all the festivities take place in Sukhothai Historical Park (the old city).